rrottmann/filewrangler/README.md

 # Tipp: Workarounds for the limited condition matching and actions

-The script currently offers only regex matches for conditions and cmd actions.
+The script currently offers only regex matches and cmd for both conditions and actions.

 While the regular expressions can be used for very complex scenarios, the cmd action currently only supports expansion of the following variables: